criped/User-Administration/README.md

 ```bash
 sudo docker-compose down
 ```
 So far, we have a superuser to manage all the ins and outs of the app.
-The rest of users logged via Google+ does not have any permissions.
+The rest of users logged via Google+ do not have any permissions.

 ### Administrators Configuration